ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 > Start sending deauths to the target BSSID

 > Wait.
-You should see a note 'EAPOL' marked for your target on airodump, after this you may stop deauthenticating and airodump
+You should see a note 'EAPOL' marked for your target on airodump, after this you may stop airodump and deauthenticating.
+You may want to keep an eye on wireshark on the channel of your target aswell, you should see the different steps of EAPOL on it.

 > Stop and save Wireshark capture to a pcap file